kurland1979/Electric_Power/README.md

 ## Project Overview

-This project analyzes and forecasts daily electricity consumption using time series data from a household power consumption dataset.
-The goal is to compare the performance of several regression models—both statistical and machine learning based—on this real-world dataset and to evaluate the impact of rolling (moving average) feature engineering.
+This project analyzes and forecasts daily electricity consumption using time series data from a real household.
+The goal is to compare the performance of several regression models—both classical machine learning and deep learning (LSTM)—and to evaluate the impact of rolling (moving average) feature engineering on prediction accuracy.

 ## Data Description

-* **Source:** UCI Machine Learning Repository, "Individual household electric power consumption" dataset
+* **Source:** UCI Machine Learning Repository — "Individual household electric power consumption" dataset
 * **Period:** Several years of minute-level data aggregated to daily totals
-* **Target:** `Global_active_power` (total active power consumption per day)
+* **Target:** `Global_active_power` (total daily active power consumption)
 * **Features:**

   * Calendar features: `month`, `dayofweek`, `season`